Oliver Berger | Mon, 02 Jul 2018

 Once you have a good idea of your use cases you’ll find the SMC incredibly powerful for estimating your charges going forward.

-Snowball is a hardware device that organisations can you use to load massive amounts of data into and send off to Amazon.
+Snowball is a hardware device that organizations can you use to load massive amounts of data into and send off to Amazon.
 It’s available with 80TB of storage in all regions and also with 50TB in the US regions.

 Encrypted data is loaded into the Snowball before the hardware is sent off to Amazon for transfer into the cloud.
 The predominant advantage of Snowball is that there you’re not transferring data of the internet so there are significant time and money savings.